Nicomorphine: Pharmacodynamics

 The 3,6-diesters of morphine are drugs with more rapid and complete central nervous system penetration due to increased lipid solubility and other structural considerations.
 The prototype for this subgroup of semi-synthetic opiates is heroin and the group also includes dipropanoylmorphine, diacetyldihydromorphine, disalicylmorphine and others.
-Whilst this produces an enhanced "bang" when the drug is administered intravenously, it cannot be distinguished from morphine via other routes, although the different side effect profile, including lower incidence of nausea, is very apparent.
+Whilst this produces an enhanced "bang", i.e. a faster and more sudden onset of action when the drug is administered intravenously, it cannot be distinguished from morphine via other routes, although the different side effect profile, including lower incidence of nausea, is very apparent.

 Pharmacokinetics

 Nicomorphine is rapidly metabolized when administered by the I.V. route, having a half-life of 3 minutes, into morphine and 6-nicotinoylmorphine, the secondary active metabolite.
 Half lives of the metabolites were 3–15 minutes for the nicotinoyl metabolite, and 135–190 minutes for morphine.

 Via the epidural route, a much slower release from epidural space occurs and nicomorphine remains detectable for 1.5 hours or so, and has a longer effect of 18.2 +/- 10.1 hours due to slower release of the active metabolites, morphine and 6-nicotinoylmorphine.
 Half lives for those compounds is listed in the IV route.

 Pharmacokinetics via the rectal route differ, and change metabolism.
 Eight minutes after administration, morphine appeared rapidly, and had a half life of 1.48 +/- 0.48h.
 This was in turn metabolized to morphine-3- and morphine-6-glucoranides after another 12 minutes, which had similar half-lives to one-another, at about 2.8h.
 No 6-mononicotinoylmorphine was found, and bioavailability of morphine and metabolic actives was 88%.
 No remaining nicomorphine was found in urine.